Download a FREE E-Book with 20 Easy Weeknight Dinners

 step by step pictures of the almond cookie dough

-No!
-It is essential that you use finely ground almond flour for this recipe.
-If you use anything more coarse, the texture will be dry and chunky instead of perfectly soft and chewy.
+• Fine almond flour – it is essential that you use finely ground almond flour for this recipe.
+If you use anything more coarse such as almond meal or ground whole almonds, the texture will be dry and chunky instead of perfectly soft and chewy.

 holiday almond cookie dough balls on a baking sheet